stupidmankind/BYpassDoc/docs/source/commands/encryption.rst

 Description
 -----------

 This command handles text encryption.
-Use this command when you want to store some data encrypted
+Use this command when you want to store some data encrypted.

 Parameters
 ----------

 **Encryption Action**
-	Select Encryption Action
+	Select Encryption Action.

 **Input Value**
-	Supply the data or variable (ex. {someVariable})
+	Supply the data or variable, e.g., ex. {someVariable}.

 **Pass Phrase**
-	Provide a Pass Phrase.
-Select or provide a variable or json array value
+	Provide a pass phrase.
+Select or provide a variable or json array value.

 **Output Value**
-	Select the variable to receive the encrypted data
+	Select the variable to receive the encrypted data.